We’re excited to announce Beneath! Beneath is a full data system out-of-the-box. In this post, we’ll tell you what it does and why we built it.

 Our ambition is to make Beneath the stable and transparent data system in-a-box.
 It packs a log streaming system, a data warehouse and a low-latency indexed data store.
 When you write data to Beneath, it becomes available everywhere.
 All consistent.
 All scalable.

-You get a full overview through one user interface, the Beneath terminal.
+You get a full overview through one user interface, the Beneath console.
 It automatically generates REST and Websocket APIs for your data.
 You can read data into notebooks with the Python library or directly into your frontend with the JS library.
 It integrates into most business intelligence software through BigQuery.

 Ultimately, we aim to bundle all the integrations, helper libraries, and other tooling necessary for it to serve as the entire backend of a real-time data-centred application.

 In Beneath, it’s a flip of a switch to share streams with the public or select parties.
 And shared data isn’t just exposed through one inadequate API.
 When you open up a data stream, everyone gets all the same functionality that you enjoy.
-That means log replay and streaming, data warehouse queries, low-latency index lookups, access in the Beneath terminal, etc.
+That means log replay and streaming, data warehouse queries, low-latency index lookups, access in the Beneath console, etc.

 And since all users on Beneath are accountable for their own data consumption (and get a free monthly quota), you can freely share your streams without worrying about running up a planet-scale bill.